 The program is fully integrated and is accredited by the National Association for the Education of Young Children (NAEYC).
 Students are enrolled five full days per week (8:35 a.m. to 2:00 p.m.).
 Peer partners are chosen for the program through a lottery system.
-For more information, please contact Principal Katie Retzel (katie.retzel@bhrsd.org), or Student Services Director Kathryn Burdsall (Kathryn.Burdsall@bhrsd.org).
+For more information, please contact Principal Cynthia Carey (Cynthia.Carey@bhrsd.org) or Student Services Director Kathryn Burdsall (Kathryn.Burdsall@bhrsd.org).